dialchain/dial/README.md

 - computed in a coordinated effort among neighborhoods (distributed merkel tree)
 - verified by and known to all publishers.

+If there is any dispute durring the computation of the anchor, majority rules set by the Dial will be used to decide on which value to keep.

 ## Neighborhood
 A neighborhood is a set of publishers commonly responsible for the guardianship of a set of tokens inside the given time window.

-The list of publishers registered for performance in the next time window is propagated together with the construction of the neighborhood hash.
-The same way the neighborhood hash is incrementaly computed up the tree, the list of publishers registered with the subtree inncluding it's hash is propagated up the merkel tree.
+The list of publishers registered for performance in the next time window is propagated together with the construction of the neighborhood protocol.
+The same way the neighborhood hashes are incrementaly aggregated up the tree to compute the time window hash, the list of publishers registered with the subtree inncluding it's hash is propagated up the merkel tree.

 The layout of neighborhoods in a time window can then be computed by any given participant holding the time window hash and the list of registered publishers.

-As displayed in the picture above, both publishers and tokens are assigned to neighborhoods by computing their respective __distance__ to the anchor.
+As displayed in the picture above, both publishers and tokens are assigned to neighborhoods by computing their respective __distances__ to the anchor.

 Each neighborhood has the same number of publishers.
 In this case 11 publishers.
 The remaining group of publishers less than 11 does not serve for the given time window.

-## Declaration
+## Token and Declaration
 A declaration can be submittet by a participant to create or modify a token.

 ## Publisher